ejnguyen1/cse15L-lab-report/lab-report2.md

 ![Image](https://user-images.githubusercontent.com/122569733/215231995-69a9c05c-8059-4c3c-ac9d-a43959f86e85.png)
 To produce the server, several methods are called:
 - The main method is called, which takes in a number input to start the server.
 - The start() method from Server.java is called.
-This method takes the arguments port (the number input) and handler, which helps configure a website URL.
+This method takes the port (the number input) and handler, which helps configure a website URL.
 Under this start() method, a new server is created.

 To handle the requests made in the search bar when the server is live, the handleRequest() method is called.